Kernel Methods for Unobserved Confounding: Negative Controls, Proxies, and Instruments: Related work

-The original draft of this paper was circulated on arXiv in 2020, and it was the first to bring RKHS analysis to the negative control setting.
-Subsequently, several works have proposed alternative RKHS estimators. \cite{kallus2021causal,ghassami2021minimax} study the semiparametric problem rather than the nonparametric problem considered here.
+This draft subsumes \cite{singh2020kernel_original}.
+Several other works have proposed alternative RKHS estimators for the negative control setting.
+Independently and contemporaneously to \cite{singh2020kernel_original}, \cite{mastouri2021proximal} propose estimators for the dose response curve. \cite{mastouri2021proximal} formulate a kernel two stage regression approach and a kernel moment restriction approach, and formalize connections between them. \cite{mastouri2021proximal} analyze excess risk of a surrogate loss for the former, and consistency for the latter.
+Excess risk of a surrogate loss corresponds to projected mean square error for the confounding bridge.
+See Sections~\ref{section:algorithm} and~\ref{sec:consistency} for further comparisons. \cite{kallus2021causal,ghassami2021minimax} study the semiparametric problem rather than the nonparametric problem considered here.
 Both works propose doubly robust estimators that combine nuisance functions estimated by a minimax procedure. \cite{chernozhukov2021simple} provide abstract conditions to translate learning theory rates into semiparametric inference when treatment is binary.
 I summarize the connection to semiparametrics in Appendix~\ref{sec:semi}.

 The emphasis of this work is uniform consistency for the nonparametric case.
+The main theoretical results of this paper are (i) uniform consistency of the confounding bridge and (ii) uniform consistency of causal functions estimated using a kernel two stage regression approach.
 Uniform nonparametric inference remains an open question for future research.
-In follow up work, \cite{mastouri2021proximal} focus on only the dose response curve and analyze excess risk for alternative estimators.